hurwitzlab/launch-yourself/README.md

 ```
 #SBATCH --mail-user <developer>@email.arizona.edu
 ```
+As noted in the launcher_stampede2.job, the launcher pre-installed on TACC still throws some errors.
+Thus, install launcher yourself as shown here: https://github.com/TACC/launcher#installing-launcher

 ### Submit launcher.job to a single node
 Submit `launcher.job` to SLURM with `-N 1` to get 1 node.
 When the job completes you will have a file named something like `launch-yourself.job.o8688690` which shows what happened.